Convergence has always been attractive. Remember the shoe phone? Convergence is intriguing, and often sounds like a logical thing to do.

 - Single pane of glass provides visibility and predictive analytics

 Note that the vision talks about one approach across file, block, and object – not one product.
 The unifying approach is software based, hardware independent, and software-defined.
-The unified approach shares also concepts like tiering, performance, automation, flexibility, uptime, and data protection.
+The unified approach also shares concepts like tiering, performance, automation, flexibility, uptime, and data protection.

 For IT departments and partners, if you share our vision for the future, our approach means you can work with one company that is driving this vision into reality, a single vendor to modernize and optimize storage, a single pricing model, a single support contact, and a unified partnership based on trust.